-The Rosalind Franklin programme is for mid-level clinical or non-clinical leaders, across health and care systems, aspiring to lead large and complex programmes, departments, services or systems of care.
+The Rosalind Franklin programme is for clinical and non-clinical middle leaders, across health and care systems, aspiring to lead large and complex programmes, departments, services or systems of care.
 The programme aims to help shape mid-level leaders’ knowledge, skills, attitudes and behaviours to help them become outstanding, compassionate and inclusive leaders, working at all levels across the health and care system, to help improve services for people who access them.

 Cohorts are planned this year in Newbury, Gatwick, Taunton, Birmingham and Leeds.

 Mary Seacole Programme for first time leaders is open for applications

 The concept of learning how to be a leader when you’re in the thick of your day to day responsibilities can seem rather abstract, but the Mary Seacole programme is grounded in reality and results in real workplace application.